With the result that neither of the assistant directors was qualified for the new position!

 I'm pretty certain that the main driving force for the FR80/A, outside of our own director, was a certain professor in Physics who was quite influential and had a way of getting juicy research grants.
 Aside from being involved in the initial talks, he was almost the only person who ever used 24X color microfiche.
 And, strangely enough, the director had insisted that 24X color microfiche should be our top priority with 2-hour turnaround max.
 This meant leaving 35mm slides for the evening shift.
-But 99.9% of all work done was 35mm slides!
+But 99.9% of all work done was 35mm slides.

 We did do a few movies, the most notable being an animated display of data from an atmospheric survey satellite.
 I fiddled around with the Mandelbrot Set which was all the rage at that time.

 The FR80/A was quite unique.
-The CPU was a "home built" version of a PDP-15 with extra instructions for controlling the electron beam logic.
+The CPU was a "home built" (by Triple-I) version of a DEC PDP-15 with extra instructions for controlling the electron beam circuitry.
 It could do either vector or raster, natively.
 That is, in vector mode, it actually drew vectors.
 In raster mode, it actually scanned raster lines while varying the intensity.
 The main CRT, called the Photographic Light Source (PLS), was a very expensive but precise white-phosphor tube which was focused using a small 60X microscope.
 III put the color filters into the cameras, behind the lens at the rear conjugate so that imperfections in the filters would smear and thus not influence the final product.
 Jack Bennet gave me a nice long story about how they designed their own lenses, purchased a 12-year supply of one "melt" of glass, and always had that particular lens made from that particular melt.
 "Our honorable competition goes out and buys off-the-shelf Nikon lenses," he said.
 I later looked at our cameras and noted three of the four had Nikons (to be fair, two of these were high-quality enlarger lenses and one was built by Nikon specifically for COM use).
 Apparently the story only applied to their "big" cameras, as III was primarily in the typesetting business.
 The console monitor was a large but simple X/Y monochrome display with a long persistence phosphor, which was slaved to the PLS circuitry.
 Thus, whatever the PLS was doing the monitor would show as well (at one intensity level), and by disabling the PLS the monitor would be used for displaying text or other graphics without exposing film; like the Cyber consoles, it would flicker badly if you displayed too much text.
 Input and hardcopy output was via a Teletype model 43.

 When the 835 arrived, the 730 was first removed and stored.
 Later it was hauled up our cumbersome loading ramp by a tow truck's winch.
 One set of 730 wheels fell into an expansion joint and needed quite a tug to proceed; but the tow truck operator had not set the parking brake, and the truck and 730 both rolled DOWN the ramp.
 The truck, being at an angle, struck the retaining wall and stopped.
 At that instant, the 730 struck the brick wall at the base of the loading area and the sideways jerk from the tow cable caused it to fall over onto the concrete.
-One of the CDC engineers almost got squashed in the mishap.
+One of the CDC engineers was almost crushed in the mishap.
 The 730 was declared a total loss; at that point it was CDC's property, so arguments over whose fault it was went on between CDC, the tow truck, and the moving company that had hired the tow truck.
 Only then did I realize the serial number of this system was 911.
 Somebody, I believe it was Dave Haas, took some pictures.
 I scanned the proof sheet at 200 DPI (here) and at 300 DPI (here).